Muhayyuddin/vision-tracking/readme.md

 ### Sim and Control workspace

-To be consistent with the simulator installation instructions, we will use the same workspace for controllerz, which is called mbzirc_ws. below are the instructions.
+To be consistent with the simulator installation instructions, we will use the same workspace for controllers, which is called mbzirc_ws. below are the instructions.

 Clone the repository inside the simulator workspace.